zeruhur/loner/index.md

 **Example**
 > You ask: "Does Zahra have friends to ask for help against the hit man?".
 You roll 24 and 32: multiply motion.
 Zahra needs to move quickly to reach Melina Reade, a hacker with contacts in the underworld who might be able to help her!

+## When the story ends
+At the end of the adventure you may add other trait to the character.
+It is better that this is related to the story just ended and can be either a Skill, a Gear or a new Frailty or even a new Nemesis!
+You can also modify an existing trait to better represent an enhanced expertise.

+Also note the list of contacts, enemies and any events, people or objects that may show up again in future adventures.

+**Example**
+> Zahra secures the datapad in the hands of the authorities, framing both Wethern and the Leton Corporation.
+Wethern is arrested, but she has gained a powerful enemy working against the Corporation.
+She gains "Wannabe Hacker" to her skills.
+Maybe Melina can mentor her!

 ## Credits
 Recluse Oracle (CC BY 4.0) by Graven Utterance and Tiny Solitary Soldier Oracle for the main resolution and scene mechanics.